GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/00_colliders.md

 ![Capsule collider](CapsuleCollider.png)

-# Mesh collider {#colliders_e}
+# Mesh collider
 Mesh colliders represent the most complex collider types.
-They're repesented with the @ref bs::CMeshCollider "MeshCollider" component and they require a **PhysicsMesh** resource to operate.
+They're repesented with the @bs::CMeshCollider component and they require a **PhysicsMesh** resource to operate.
 The physics mesh allows you to represent complex surfaces using triangles (similar to how a mesh used for rendering works) when basic shapes like boxes and spheres don't cut it.

 We'll show how to import physics meshes in the next chapter.

-You can assign a physics mesh by calling @ref bs::CMeshCollider::setMesh "CMeshCollider::setMesh()".
+You can assign a physics mesh by calling @bs::CMeshCollider::setMesh.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject colliderSO = SceneObject::create("Collider");